tyrone-sudeium/EBAudioKit/README.md

 EBAudioKit
 ==========

+## Ugh, never mind.
+This is discontinued.
+Use [OrigamiEngine](https://github.com/ap4y/OrigamiEngine) instead.

 Building the next BandCamp?
 Prettier than Pandora?
 Sexier than Spotify?
 Groovier than GrooveShark?
 You need EBAudioKit!
 EBAudioKit is a streaming, caching, queueing, backgroundable, Opus-based audio player for iOS.